gdgpuertorico/GCP-demo/README.md

 The enpoint has a single GET method called getTopMusicTracks which will return a JSON array of the top ten music tracks in the database (demo).

 The app itself uses different libraries to enable clean and easy to explain code,

 Libraries:

-<a href="http://square.github.io/retrofit/">Retrofit<a/> Retrofit for easy and type-safe REST communication
+<a href="http://square.github.io/retrofit/">Retrofit<a/> Retrofit for easy and type-safe REST communication.

 <a href="http://square.github.io/picasso/">Picasso<a/> Picasso for image dowloading and caching.